About the sound

 Aalto’s sound engine lets you create sounds that have been difficult or impossible to make with softsynths before now.
-The heart of Aalto is a Buchla-inspired complex oscillator, with FM, timbre and waveshape controls that enable a wide range of expressive sounds.
+The heart of Aalto is a complex oscillator inspired by Don Buchla's designs, with FM, timbre and waveshape controls that enable a wide range of expressive sounds.
 These sounds are uniquely malleable and alive, in part because they are made with dynamic calculation, not static wavetables.

 Aalto is designed as much for sequencing patterns as for playing individual notes.
-Each voice has a separate, built-in sequencer with a patchable, independently controllable rate and offset that make it easy to achieve evolving, chaotic textures.
+Each voice has a separate, built-in sequencer with a patchable, independently controllable rate and offset.
+This topology makes it easy to build complex, evolving textures.

 Each voice also includes a lowpass gate module with a vactrol emulation in the control path.
 The vactrol equation slows down the response to incoming control signals through a complex nonlinear filter.
 You can turn the vactrol response down to instantaneous, or up to a pronounced ring.

 Following the lowpass gate is a patchable waveguide / delay module with a waveshaper and a peaking EQ built into the feedback loop.
-Because it has such short and controllable delay times, unlike a typical analog delay, it can be used as an additional oscillator or waveguide.
+Because it has such short and controllable delay times, unlike a typical analog delay, it can be used as an additional oscillator.

-Aalto’s filter is a state-variable topology with mixable simultaneous outputs, tuned to have a similar range to an Oberheim SEM filter.
-(Though I couldn't resist turning up the resonance just a little more.)
+Aalto’s filter is a state-variable topology with mixable simultaneous outputs, a more resonant take on the Oberheim SEM filter.